zhiqiangjianggithub/EchoSightPro/README.md

 2. Please put the data in software folder "Settings\data", before running the EchoSight-Pro

-You can capture and real data for EchoSight-Pro, please refer the __User Guidance__ document
+You can capture real data for EchoSight-Pro, please refer the __User Guidance__ document

 ## Platform ##